-Prerequisite: Completion of all coursework within the program with a grade of "C" or better.
+Prerequisite: Completion of all coursework within the program with a grade of 'C' or better.

-Health Care Management in Occupational Therapy CRT HRS:3 LEC HRS:2 LAB HRS:2 OTH HRS:0 This course explores the roles of the occupational therapy assistant in health care delivery.
-Emphasis is placed on documentation, reimbursement, therapy assistant in health care delivery.
-Emphasi is placed on documentation, reimbursement, credentialing, occupational therapy standards and ethics, health care team role delineation, and management.
+Health Care Management in Occupational Therapy

+CRT HRS:3 LEC HRS:2 LAB HRS:2 OTH HRS:0 This course explores the roles of the occupational therapy assistant in health care delivery.
+Emphasis is placed on documentation, reimbursement, credentialing, occupational therapy standards and ethics, health care team role delineation, and management.

-Prerequisite: Completion of previous semester courses with a grade of "C" or better.
+Prerequisite: Completion of previous semester courses with a grade of 'C' or better.